DFL01/PYTHON/README.md

 # PYTHON
-Files attached are assignments for CS1110 (Introduction to Computing Using Python) at Cornell.
+Files attached are assignments for CS1110 (Introduction to Computing Using Python) course at Cornell University.

 ## Assignment a4:
 This assignment is designed to help you understand the following concepts.